 How To Make Singapore Style Fried Rice

-I love making Chinese takeaway dishes at home, they’re quick to make, so easy and require minimal effort.
-Singapore fried rice is just another takeaway favourite that you can make in a matter of minutes in the comfort of your own home.
-I sometimes eat Singapore rice on it’s on because it’s that good or serve it with honey chilli chicken and roasted tenderstem broccoli for a delicious feast.
+I love making Chinese takeaway dishes at home!
+It’s quick to make, it’s so easy and it requires minimal effort.
+Singapore fried rice is just another Chinese takeaway favourite that you can make in a matter of minutes.

 - Egg: If you don’t like eggs in your fried rice, then you can leave this ingredient out.